 First Aid 101: some awesome hacks for wounds and burns

-Even so, there’s a few hacks I’ve learned in regards to cuts.
+Even so, there are a few hacks I’ve learned in regards to cuts.

 In high school, a friend of mine got a nasty cut on her head – in her hairline.
 In the hospital I worked at, that would have meant a few staples.
 Her mom, however, wanted to avoid a hospital visit.
 So, she taught us this hack: take hair from both sides of the cut (after it’s been cleaned) and braid it tightly enough to close the wound.
 Keep the braid in place until the wound heals – about two weeks.